VendavalSC/archbook/README.md

 ## Requirements
 - A chromebook
 - A screwdriver
-- An USB with the latest ISO of archlinux (other distros can also be installed)
+- An USB with the latest ISO of archlinux (other distros can also be installed, but we will use arch for this build)

 ## Let's get started